Sightseeing in Shanghai

 Nánjīng Lù (南京路)

 You can continue your trip by walking along Nanjing Road, the world’s longest shopping street (approximately 6 kilometers long).
 This street is visited by almost 1 million people every day.
-If you add the quantity of shops and different flash lights it will give you the feeling of being in “the place to be” especially during spring or summer when the weather is promising for walking outside.
+Just one glance at the number of shops and flashing lights will make you feel like you're in “the place to be”, especially during spring or summer when the weather is good.
 You can stop in one of the restaurants and bars for a drink or a bite to eat.
-Shopping is another possibility regarding the number of tourists there, a lot of shopping places opened to satisfy the demand.
+Shopping is also possible, given the number of shops in the area.

 The Bund (Wàitān 外滩) and Pǔdōng (浦东)